ZachHembree/RichHudFramework.Client/api-supplements/Shared/UI/HudElements/HudChain.md

 remarks: *content
 ---

-This class serves as a fundamental layout tool that organizes child <xref:RichHudFramework.UI.HudElementBase> elements into a linear stack, either vertically or horizontally.
+This class extends [HudCollection](xref:RichHudFramework.UI.HudCollection`2) and serves as a fundamental layout tool that organizes child <xref:RichHudFramework.UI.HudElementBase> elements into a linear stack, either vertically or horizontally.
 Conceptually similar to a CSS Flexbox or a XAML StackPanel, it provides the underlying logic for automatically arranging UI elements without manual pixel positioning.

 #### Layout and Sizing